 - Start of the day – Gather the team for a quick stand-up huddle to review priorities and set the tone.

-- Before a project – Huddle before kicking off a new initiative to get everyone oriented and excited.
+- Before a project – Hold a huddle before kicking off a new initiative to get everyone oriented and excited.

 - Milestones – When reaching a key milestone, huddle to recognize the achievement and recalibrate.